KevinSpigel/ecommerceBackEnd/README.md

 The project uses environment variables to store sensitive information and configuration settings.
 To configure the project, create a .env file in the root directory of the project and populate it with the variables that you can find in the .env.example file.

-## Starting project

-run `npm start` on a terminal located in project's root directory to start the project.

-run `npm run start:dev` on a terminal located in project's root directory to start project on `development` mode.

 ## Download & Install

 ### `git clone`